lucapette/website/content/writing/my-programming-principles.md

 In short: change a few lines _or less_ before seeking feedback.
 I mean _literally_ the smallest possible change you can think of.
-I've been in many pair programming sessions where my partners were surprised to see how little I would change before I sought feedback.
+I've been in many pair programming sessions where I surprised my partners because of how little I would change before seeking feedback.

 In practice, it doesn't happen very often the whole change we have to make to a system is a just couple of lines.
 It's often a little more than that, the change will possibly cover a few files.
 In these situations, I stick with my "small changes, fast feedback loops" workflow:

 - Change very little.
-A few lines _or less_
+A few lines _or less_.
-- Seek feedback
+- Seek feedback.
-- If it works _so far_, repeat
+- If it works _so far_, repeat.

 The key is that _so far_.
 I create checkpoints where I can assume all the code I wrote so far works.
 As soon as what my feedback loop is telling is not what I